chesahkalu/MoodCheck/README.md

     Replace `your_api_key` and `your_api_url` with your actual credentials.

-5. Start the MoodCheck server:
+5. Start the MoodCheck; on the command line, in the /moodcheck/moodCheckServer directory run:

     ```bash
     npm start